LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 -  One 1Gb network interface
 -  Hardware virtualization
 -  60GB free disk space in /var/tmp/ or a custom directory
--  Two fully qualified doman names (FQDNs) setup
+-  Two fully qualified domain names (FQDNs) setup

   -  One for the oVirt Engine (that is not in use) and one already set for the hypervisor